Vegan Keto Maple Cinnamon Noatmeal (high protein, nut free, soy free)

 Notes on Making Vegan Keto Maple Cinnamon Noatmeal (high protein, nut free, soy free)

-- If you don’t have the keto maple syrup, you could always use another sugar-free syrup in whatever flavor you choose.
+- If you don’t have the keto maple syrup (save 20% with code MEATFREEKETO!!), you could always use another sugar-free syrup in whatever flavor you choose.
 You could also just use 1 tsp of maple extract and 1 tbsp sugar-free sweetener, though it’s not quite the same.

 - While the flax and hempseed certainly do contribute to the protein count, it will be a lot lower without the protein powder.